Medical racism in the United States: Black Americans

+This process can be referred to as "weathering".
+It demonstrates that racism leads to health deteriorating over time.
+Instead of the body only going through pregnancy, lifetime stressors from discrimination and economic inequality makes the already-strained body reach its limit.
+The physiological impact means a huge increase in pregnancy related health crises.
+Stress contributes premature birth, hypertension, and delivery complications.
+This directly contributes to Black maternal death.
+Maternal mortality in the United States is extremely high compared to other developed countries.
+This discrepancy has been attributed to the fact that different races are not treated the same.
+In the United States, Black women are three to four times more likely than White women to die because of pregnancy-related issues.
+It has been found that income levels can impact a woman's likelihood of dying due to pregnancy related complications.
+With the income gap between White and Black Americans, this leaves Black women at a higher risk of experiencing maternal mortality.

 Indigenous Americans

 Depicted is war chief Pontiac holding a war hatchet.
 It was in Pontiac's War that Jeffery Amherst famously proposed gifting smallpox infected blankets to the indigenous peoples.

 Starting in the 18th century, the United States has committed many acts of medical injustice against Indigenous Americans.
 In the 18th century, smallpox was used as a biological weapon to wipe out indigenous populations.
 In particular, in 1763 Sir Jeffery Amherst ordered soldiers to take the blankets and handkerchiefs of smallpox patients and gift them to indigenous people of Delaware at a peacemaking parley.
 There is also the prevalence of involuntary sterilization of young indigenous girls and women.
 From the data yielded by multiple studies, it was suggested that the Indian Health Service sterilized between 25 and 50% of indigenous women from 1970 to 1976.

 Contemporarily, the health outcomes of indigenous populations in the US are still vastly worse than the greater population.
 In the state of Montana, the life expectancy for indigenous women is 62, while for men it is 56.
 These numbers are significantly lower than the national averages by around 20 years.
 This is due to a number of factors such as the fact that unequal funding plagues the Indian Health Service that is in charge of ensuring the access the federal government must provide and that around 25% of indigenous people in the US report facing discrimination in medical settings.
 An executive director at South Dakota Urban Indian Health, Donna Keeler, explains that while her clinic receives federal funding for indigenous people living in urban areas, federal prison inmates would have more federal funding allocated to their healthcare.